 miniDSP Device Console will check for firmware updates when a device is connected, and notify you if one is available.
 To manually update the firmware, click the Refresh DSP Firmware and Refresh XMOS Firmware button.

 You do not need to use these buttons in normal operation.
-They are there in case your 2x4 HD has issues and/or miniDSP Support instructs you to refresh the firmware.
+They are there in case your 2x4 HD has issues or miniDSP Support instructs you to refresh the firmware.

 Convert to DDRC-24¶

-To purchase the Dirac Live upgrade, click on Convert to DDRC-24 in the Device Console sidebar:
+To begin, click on Convert to DDRC-24 in the Device Console sidebar:

 Read the information and warning notices and click through if you wish to proceed.